MaterDev/SICP-ExercisesAndCode/README.md

 ## About the Book

-"Structure and Interpretation of Computer Programs" is a seminal work in computer science, exploring the principles and techniques of software design and programming.
+"_**Structure and Interpretation of Computer Programs**_" is a seminal work in computer science, exploring the principles and techniques of software design and programming.
 The book emphasizes the role of abstraction and the use of Lisp (more specifically, the Scheme dialect) to illustrate fundamental concepts in computer science and software engineering.

 ## Goals and Objectives